mr-beerkiss/tinkering-kind/README.md

 - [ ] [Install Istio](https://istio.io/latest/docs/setup/platform-setup/kind/)
 - [ ] Configure kubectl autocompletion
 - [ ] Use a smaller image for the deno app
+- [ ] Switch Pod manifests to [deployments](https://kubernetes.io/docs/concepts/cluster-administration/manage-deployment/)
+- [ ] Add some basic auth to the Go app and set some stuff via configMaps & secrets
+- [ ] Install [Redis](https://kubernetes.io/docs/tutorials/configuration/configure-redis-using-configmap/) into the cluster to use as a KV store

 ## Reading List